44 Tips & Things To Know Before Visiting Turkey

 If you have a backpack, either small or large, it’s a good idea to wear it in front of you instead of on the back if you’re on the Metro or a bus.
 You’ll see locals doing exactly the same thing.

-Also, it goes without saying that you shouldn’t walk around with valuables, and you certainly shouldn’t flash your latest iPhone in the street if at all possible.
+Also, it goes without saying that you shouldn’t walk around with valuables and certainly shouldn’t flash your latest iPhone in the street.

 Brands We Use And Trust